Everything about the SPA and its accessories...

 5. Find a comfortable temperature: You don't want your bedroom temperature to distract you by feeling too hot or too cold.
 The ideal temperature can vary by person, but most research supports sleeping in a cooler room that is around 65 degrees.

 Enter pleasant aromas: A light scent that you find calming can help you sleep.
-Essential oils with natural fragrances, such as lavender5, can provide a soothing and fresh smell to your bedroom.
+The ethereal ones olive with natural fragrances such as lavender5 can provide a soothing and fresh smell to your bedroom.

 Optimizing your sleep schedule